-Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; That the annual financial statement have been

-- d.
-That the annual financial statement have been prepared on a going concern basis; - e.
+- That the annual financial statement have been prepared on a going concern basis; - e.
 That proper internal financial controls were in place and that the financial controls were adequate and were operating effectively; - f.
 That proper system to ensure compliance with the provisions of all applicable laws including the compliance of applicable Secretarial Standards were in place and were adequate and operating effectively.